-SROS identifies and authenticates individual users by validating an administrator's username and password.
+SR OS identifies and authenticates individual users by validating an administrator's username and password.
 Administrators are identified and authenticated via local authentication, RADIUS, or TACACS+.
-SROS also provides authentication failure handling and the ability for the administrator to define password complexity requirements.
+All authentication methods are available on each management interface.
+SR OS also provides authentication failure handling on the Console and the ability for the administrator to define password complexity requirements.